robertmaldon/cc_dashboard/README.md

 The 'chucknorris' bling was inspired by the [Hudson Chuck Norris Plugin](http://wiki.hudson-ci.org/display/HUDSON/ChuckNorris+Plugin), which in turn was inspired by [The Ultimate Top 25 Chuck Norris 'The Programmer' Jokes](http://www.codesqueeze.com/the-ultimate-top-25-chuck-norris-the-programmer-jokes/).
 (Which I think was in turn inspired by [ChuckNorrisFacts.com](http://chucknorrisfacts.com/).)

+## (Sound) Tracks

+The 'aliens' sound bites are copyright 20th Century Fox (1986).

+The 'simpsons' sound bites are copyright Fox.

 # Other CruiseControl Aggregators